WildernessLabs/Documentation/docs/index.md

 ### Dev Camp 2021

-Join us Thursday, November 18th for our second annual [Dev Camp](/DevCamp2021)!

-You can also find recorded sessions from DevCamp 2020 [here](/DevCamp2020).
+Thanks for joining us at our second annual dev camp!
+You can find all the recorded sessions [here](/DevCamp2021).